 What sort of system do you use as the CRM, and the email delivery platform, and so forth?
 Are using Ontraport, Infusionsofft, ActiveCampaign, something else?

-What do you recommend in terms of best practice for email marketing?
+What do you recommend in terms of best practices for email marketing?
 Is it like a four-email sequence after somebody opts in for a lead magnet, a free PDF download?
 Is it an ongoing weekly summary of what’s been happening on your blog, new stories and tips and tricks for the week?
-Is it trigger based emails?
+Is it trigger-based emails?
 Somebody does something, abandons a cart, and an email gets sent to them after a day or some combination, obviously?
 What do you think?

 Less is more, for sure.
 We’re coming up to time here and I want to be respectful of your time.
 What would be one last major tip or piece of advice that you want to leave our listeners with?

 Give me a defining result that you want.
-What result that you want?
+What results that you want?